-In order to ensure continuity of patient care, a student must notify the clinical faculty of an anticipated absence prior to the start of a clinical experience.
-To the extent that student clinical absences do not allow the faculty to fully evaluate the student, a course failure may result even if a student misses only one clinical experience.
+In order to ensure continuity of patient care, a student must notify the clinical faculty of an anticipated absence 2 hours prior to the start of a clinical experience.
 In order to maintain patient safety, the faculty may dismiss the student from the clinical area with instructions to remedy the problem if the student is not prepared for the clinical experience.
 Such dismissal will be documented as an absence.

-Students must meet all course and clinical objectives, satisfactorily complete all required Competency Performance Examinations (CPEs) and achieve a "pass" for clinical in order to successfully pass the course.
+Students must meet all course and clinical objectives, satisfactorily complete all required Competency

+Performance Examinations (CPEs) and achieve a "pass" for clinical in order to successfully pass the course.
 Failing to meet the course objectives may result in a course failure.